Week 2: Genome Analytics

 3. Your input declaration should be the same as the PROKKA module and match the shape of your fa_ch.

 4. The faidx command will generate a new file named the same as the original, but with the additional .fai extension.
 Ensure that your output for this process is a tuple containing the original information found in the fa_ch (and the input) as well as the newly generated index file.
-This should look something like: [name_of_genome, /path/to/genome.fna, path/to/genome.fna.fai]
+The output will look similar to your input:

 1. Generate YML environment specification files for the latest versions of Prokka and samtools and store them in the envs/ directory.